causaltopics/causaltopics.github.io/index.markdown

 ## AI Policy

-I strongly encourage you to use and sharpen your use of AI tools as part of this course.
-For each problem set and for the projects, I will ask you to document how you used AI, what was useful and what wasn't, so we can all learn together about best practices.
+Unless explicitly forbidden (for certain aspects of certain assignments), I strongly encourage you to use and sharpen your use of AI tools as part of this course.
+For problem sets and projects, I will ask you to document how you used AI, what was useful and what wasn't, so we can all learn together about best practices.
 Mindless use of AI (i.e., submitting work that is nonsensical or wrong in ways where you can't explain what you did) will be graded harshly.
 Undocumented use of AI will be considered a violation of academic integrity.

 ## High level course schedule